Daniel Peacock: Early and personal life

 Peacock was born on 2 October 1958 in Hammersmith, London.
-He is the son of late actor and composer Trevor Peacock (who played Jim Trott in The Vicar of Dibley) and Iris Jones and the half-brother of actor Harry Peacock (a regular Star Stories satirist).
+He is the son of late actor and composer Trevor Peacock (who played Jim Trott in The Vicar of Dibley) and Iris Jones, and the half-brother of actor Harry Peacock.
 He attended Ashmole School in Southgate, London.
-As of 2024, he has four children and one grandchild.

 Career

 He attended the Central School of Speech & Drama before leaving early to pursue a career as a comedian in an act called the 'Diamond Brothers' with Liam Galvin.
 He worked as a bluecoat for a Pontins Holiday camp in Selsey, West Sussex in 1978.

-Daniel has also had success as a television series writer credited with Teenage Health Freak (C4), Sister Said, Cavegirl (BBC) and other successful series.
+Peacock has also had success as a television series writer credited with Teenage Health Freak (C4), Sister Said, Cavegirl (BBC) and other successful series.
 He also wrote and starred in the film Party Party.

-In the early 1980s Daniel fronted a short lived band called The Wild Men of Wonga.
+In the early 1980s, Peacock fronted a short-lived band called The Wild Men of Wonga.

 He moved into acting and writing and his credits as an actor include the following television series: Assaulted Nuts, The Young Ones, Little Armadillos, Only Fools and Horses, Robin of Sherwood, The Bill, Doctor Who as Nord the Vandal in the serial The Greatest Show in the Galaxy, Casualty and One Foot in the Grave.

-Peacock has also starred in the second series of Coming of Age as DK's estranged father who has just left prison.
+Peacock also appeared in the third series of Coming of Age as DK's estranged father, Jim Karrimor.

 His film appearances include Porridge, Bloody Kids, The Supergrass, Riding High, Quadrophenia, Gandhi, I Bought a Vampire Motorcycle, Party Party, Whoops Apocalypse, Bull in Robin Hood: Prince of Thieves, and Carry On Columbus.
-He also played young Jacques Clouseau in Trail of the Pink Panther and he appeared in The Jewel of the Nile as the special effects maestro.
+He also played young Jacques Clouseau in Trail of the Pink Panther and appeared in The Jewel of the Nile as the special effects maestro.